drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/far_2_1_0_0_1.png){: loading=lazy }
 ### X-ray Structure of FTase with a Tetrapeptide

-A crystal structure of FTase with the Ac-Cys-Val-Ile-Selenomethionine-OH tetrapeptide shows that the ligand adopts an extended conformation in which the cysteine thiol group coordinates to the catalytic zinc ion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/x-ray-structure-ftase-tetrapeptide-3188b0fe'><i class='fa fa-play' aria-hidden='true'></i></button>A crystal structure of FTase with the Ac-Cys-Val-Ile-Selenomethionine-OH tetrapeptide shows that the ligand adopts an extended conformation in which the cysteine thiol group coordinates to the catalytic zinc ion.
 The Cys-Val-Ile-Met peptide inhibits FTase in vitro (IC<sub>50</sub> = 340 nM).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.